mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

   <tr>
     <td>Do nothing</td>
     <td>""</td>
-	<td>This will not change the Profile that is currently being used on the device.</td>
+	<td>This value will cause no change to the currently selected Audio Profile or the volume levels of any Audio Streams.</td>
   </tr>
   <tr>
     <td>Set an Audio UI Profile as the current Profile</td>
     <td>"1"</td>
-	<td>This will set the current Profile to a specified Audio UI Profile that has been already saved on the device.</td>
+	<td>This value will cause a previously-created named Audio Profile to be made the new current Audio Profile.</td>
   </tr>
   <tr>
     <td>Adjust to the Preset volume level of the current Profile</td>
     <td>"2"</td>
-	<td>This will adjust the volume of the device to be the same level as the current Profile's Preset volume levels.</td>
+	<td>This value will cause no change to the currently selected Audio Profile but will cause the volume levels of all Audio Streams to be reset to the Preset volume levels configured for the current Audio Profile.</td>
   </tr>
   <tr>
     <td>Set the FactoryPreset Profile as the current Profile</td>
     <td>"3"</td>
-	<td>This will set the current Audio UI Profile to the FactoryPreset Profile that is built into the device, which contains the default settings.</td>
+	<td><p>This value will cause the Factory Preset Audio Profile to be made the new current Audio Profile.</p><p><b>Note:</b> Since the configuration of the Factory Preset Audio Profile may have been modified, this may not always result in "Factory Defined" settings.</p></td>
   </tr>
 </table>
 </div>

 ####Name of the Current Audio UI Profile
-Settable if: The Current Profile Action is "Set an Audio UI Profile as the current Profile"
+Settable if: The Current Active Profile Action is "Set an Audio UI Profile as the current Profile"

 Pivotal parm: No